danilogiarlini/ecommerce-web-app/README.md

 Please ensure that your code adheres to the project's coding standards and includes appropriate documentation.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contact

-If you have any questions or suggestions, please feel free to reach out to us at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or suggestions, please feel free to reach out to us at [danilogiarlini@egmail.com](mailto:danilogiarlini@egmail.com).

 Thank you for using our Ecommerce Web Application!
 We hope you have a great shopping experience!